msf/msf.github.io/blogpost-improving-dune-API.md

-# A short story of how we've improved Dune API by using DuckDB
+# How we've improved Dune API using DuckDB

 At [Dune](https://dune.com), we value our customers’ feedback and are committed to continuously improving our services.
 This is the story of how a simple, prioritized feature request for [DuneAPI](https://dune.com/product/api) —supporting query result pagination for larger results—evolved into a comprehensive improvement involving the adoption of [DuckDB](https://duckdb.org) at Dune.